thethirdman/trust/README.md

 ### How is designed trust?

+  * The compiler, reads the input file and builds a  naive  version of the ptrie.
+This version is then serialized into a compressed one.
+The main objective of the compiler was to have a reduced memory usage.
+This led us to use a minimal data-structure, and an improved serialization algorithm in order to stay below the 512MB barrier.
+  * A node of the compressed ptrie is a  struct containing the number of successors, the size of the key stored in this node, and array containing the key, and an array containing references to the successors.
+  * The application reads this compressed ptrie, and does a dynamic Damereau-Levenshtein distance in order to know the valid candidates to return.
+They are then sorted are printed.

 ### How did we test trust?
 Two tools are built we tested them by:
   * manually checking that the Patricia Trie is correct (using a text representation of the